Integrations

 Claude's tool calling works through the Messages API.
 You define tools as JSON schemas in the tools parameter.
 Claude decides when to call a tool by returning a tool_use content block in its response.
 Your application executes the tool and sends the result back as a tool_result block.
 The conversation continues until Claude stops requesting tools.

 The critical gap is between steps two and three: Claude returns a tool_use block, and your application executes it.
-In most tutorials and starter code, that execution is unconditional.
+In most tutorials and tutorial code, that execution is unconditional.
 Whatever Claude asks for, the application does.
 The protect() pattern inserts a policy evaluation at exactly that point.

 The protect() Pattern